keithalpichi/keithalpichi.github.io/src/data/articles/2019-08-03-aws-quick-start.md

 - Should I use this or that service for my application?

 This guide helps to point you in the right direction to answer some of those questions.
 It will help:
-- introduce you to the AWS ecosystem and common services
+- introduce you to common AWS services
 - build a starting foundation for you to build upon using best practices
-- suggest important operations with a nudge towards documentation to get you familiar with common AWS services (links are provided)
+- provide links to documentation and guides for common AWS services
-- suggest resources vital to your development and operations of your applications
+- suggest resources and tasks vital to your development and operations of your applications

 This guide will *not*:
 - provide a step-by-step guide to building applications